fleschutz/PowerShell/Docs/open-auto-start-folder.md

 ## open-auto-start-folder.ps1 - Opens the autostart folder

-This script launches the File Explorer with the user's autostart folder.
+This PowerShell script launches the File Explorer with the user's autostart folder.

 ## Parameters
 ```powershell